Qiskit/qiskit-metapackage/docs/install.rst

   conda create -n name_of_my_env python=3

 This will create a minimal environment with only Python installed in it.
-To put ourself inside this environment run:
+To put yourself inside this environment run:

 .. code:: sh